 In the end, Smartling provides powerful automation and the tools needed to constantly evolve and improve.
 Through these reports, users might uncover a bottleneck within the process that would have gone unseen before.

-Where Translation Becomes Automatic
+Where Translation Becomes Automatic Translation

 We are rapidly moving towards the level of technology previously limited to science fiction, leveraging both Artificial Intelligence and Machine Learning.
 Both of these technologies can help power true automatic translation.

 Draft provides authors with previously used phrases, leveraging a “translation memory” that can be automatically customized to specific organizations.